mahavedalla/mahavedalla/docs/questions/magga/whether-there-is-a-noble-ninefold-path.md

 ---
-Question: WWhether there is a noble ninefold path?
+Question: Whether there is a noble ninefold path?
 Category: Magga
 Tags:
 Sutta References: AN 10.016